Elizabeth-Edwards-Lab/rdase_db/README.md

   2. ask about if shorter version of sequence would work. e.g. MGKFHLTLSRRDFMKSLGLAGAGLATVKVGTPVFHD is in db g7 how about MGKFHLTLSRRDFMKSLGLAGAGLATVK is also g7 but not db
 2. create tree based on organisms and number of groups
+3. update the compound and protein information
-3. create the sequence and compound relationships and link them
+4. create the sequence and compound relationships and link them

+About submit sequence:
+Here is the protocol:
+Ask if user have the accession number of their sequence if No  => deny the request or ask them to send to our lab if Yes => ask them if their sequence have FeS binding and TAT peptide if No => send to our lab if Yes => show page for user to upload their sequence

+After evaluation, upload the successful sequence to database automatically (with user email and name) For failed sequence, send to lab for further analysis